 The majority of the Organization's revenue is derived from individuals, corporations, and Lions Clubs organizations located in Tennessee.
-No single source contributed more than 10% of total revenues, gains, and other support for the years ended June 30, 2016 and 2015.
+During the year ended June 30, 2017, the Organization received a one-time grant from the Lions Clubs International Foundation in the amount of \$68,250 and amounted to approximately 23% of the Organization's total revenues for the year.
+The principal use of these funds was to produce new screening equipment.
+No single source contributed more than 10% of total revenues, gains, and other support for the year ended June 30, 2106.